Getting an Emotional Support Animal in Canada

 CertaPet Free Screening Test

-Take our free screening test and find out in as little as 5 minutes.
+Take our free screening test and find out if you qualify for an ESA in Canada as little as 5 minutes.

 Currently, we are only servicing British Columbia, Newfoundland and Labrador, and Ontario.
 We are invoking the Human Rights Code when we issue these letters.
 The Human Rights Code provides the broadest protections to service animal users, as it extends the right to be free from discrimination, harassment, and reprisal in all of the social areas covered by the Code, including services, goods and facilities, accommodation, contracts, employment, and vocational associations.
 We are also fully aware and understand that an ESA does not have to be honored and can be denied.
 We make sure to let our clients know this.
 There is no legal obligation for the other party to approve an ESA request, but they may be motivated to do so on compassionate grounds.
 Animals that have little training, are poorly behaved or have damaged property will be rejected.